Julie-Fabre/bombcell/README.md

 Bombcell work with units recorded with Neuropixel probes (3A, 1.0 and 2.0, recorded with SpikeGLX or OpenEphys) and spike-sorted with kilosort.
 It classifies the unit into three categories: single units, multi-units and noise units, with an option to keep or remove non-somatic spikes. `param` is the structure that defines how to compute the quality metrics and which thresholds to use to classify units.

+Used in:

-Used in [Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8) to classify striatal units.
+- [Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8) to define real, well isolated striatal units and classify them into MSNs, FSIs and TANs.
 See the script `bc_selectAndClassifyStriatum`(work in progress) to classify striatal cells in the same way.

+- [Peters et al., Cell Reports, 2022](https://www.cell.com/cell-reports/fulltext/S2211-1247(22)01337-7) to to define real, well isolated pre-frontal cortex units.

 1. [Getting started](#Getting-started)
 2. [Quality metrics guide ](#Quality-metrics-guide)